Relational quantum mechanics: Coherence

 However, this apparent paradox only arises as a result of the question being framed incorrectly: as long as we presuppose an "absolute" or "true" state of the world, this would, indeed, present an insurmountable obstacle for the relational interpretation.
-However, in a fully relational context, there is no way in which the problem can even be coherently expressed.
+However, in a fully relational context, there is no way in which the problem can be coherently expressed.
 The consistency inherent in the quantum formalism, exemplified by the "M-operator" defined above, guarantees that there will be no contradictions between records.
-The interaction between $O'$ and whatever he chooses to measure, be it the $S+O$ compound system or $O$ and $S$ individually, will be a physical interaction, a quantum interaction, and so a complete description of it can only be given by a further observer $O$, who will have a similar "M-operator" guaranteeing coherency, and so on out.
-In other words, a situation such as that described above cannot violate any physical observation, as long as the physical content of quantum mechanics is taken to refer only to relations.
+The interaction between $O'$ and whatever he chooses to measure, be it the $S+O$ compound system or $O$ and $S$ individually, will be some physical interaction (a quantum interaction), and so a complete description of it can only be given by a further observer $O$, who will have a similar "M-operator" guaranteeing coherency (from his point of view), and so on.
+In other words, a situation such as that described above cannot violate any physical observation, as long as the physical content of quantum mechanics is taken to fully relational.

 Relational networks

-An interesting implication of RQM arises when we consider that interactions between material systems can only occur within the constraints prescribed by Special Relativity, namely within the intersections of the light cones of the systems: when they are spatiotemporally contiguous, in other words.
+An interesting implication of RQM arises when we consider that interactions between material systems can only occur within the constraints prescribed by special relativity, namely within the intersections of the light cones of the systems: when they are spatiotemporally contiguous, in other words.
 Relativity tells us that objects have location only relative to other objects.
 By extension, a network of relations could be built up based on the properties of a set of systems, which determines which systems have properties relative to which others, and when (since properties are no longer well defined relative to a specific observer after unitary evolution breaks down for that observer).
-On the assumption that all interactions are local (which is backed up by the analysis of the EPR paradox presented below), one could say that the ideas of "state" and spatiotemporal contiguity are two sides of the same coin: spacetime location determines the possibility of interaction, but interactions determine spatiotemporal structure.
+On the assumption that all interactions are local (which is supported by the analysis of the EPR paradox presented below), one could say that the ideas of "state" and spatiotemporal contiguity are two sides of the same coin: spacetime location determines the possibility of interaction, but interactions determine spatiotemporal structure.
 The full extent of this relationship, however, has not yet fully been explored.